jamesalfei/jamesalfei.github.io/index.md

 I have a love for all things technology and fintech and fix computers in my spare time.

-Please take a look at the [about][jamesalfei-about] page to find out more about me.
+On this website, I'll keep a list of projects I've worked on and companies I've worked with.

-If you'd like to get in contact, you can find my details on the [about][jamesalfei-about] page.
+If you'd like to get in contact with me about anything, my contact details can be found on the page footer, on in the [online CV]({%- link pages/online-cv.md -%}).

-[jamesalfei-about]: {% link pages/about.md %}